 There are a few things to keep in mind when using Zelle for business—the app does not support credit cards, so you must use a debit card or direct bank account.
 There is also no purchase protection on payments made using Zelle, and payments cannot be canceled if they are sent to the wrong person or business.
 For this reason it’s important to verify correct contact information and make payments carefully, especially large payments.

-Many banks offer Zelle services through their app, and as mentioned, even some small local banks offer it as well.
-Institutions like Republic Bank of Chicago have representatives at the ready to help you learn more about using Zelle and get your business up and running in the app.
+Many banks offer Zelle services through their app Republic Bank of Chicago has representatives at the ready to help you learn more about using Zelle and get your business up and running in the app.
 If you have more questions about Zelle for Business, reach out to us at 800-526-9127 to get started.